WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 * Project
 * Dojos

-### 5. Spring Framework Introduction
+### 5. DI/IoC with the Spring Framework Introduction

 #### Objective

-In this block, Students learn how to implement huge, modular systems with DI/IoC Frameworks.
+In this block, Students learn how to implement enterprise-grade, modular software systems with DI/IoC Frameworks.

 #### What will Students learn?